TylerCorkill/http-server/README.md

 # Tust
 Tust is an HTTP server modeled after Express.js

+Tust is experimental and not production ready.
+Use with caution.

 ## Tenants
 ### 1. Stability
 After initialization, the server should produce error messages instead of crashing at all times.
 A request should never be able to crash the server.